-Winker’s single in 10th leads Reds over White Sox 1-0
+Votto breaks thumb as Reds beat White Sox 1-0 in 10 innings

 Gray extended his major league record of allowing six or fewer hits to 48 consecutive starts.

+“Sonny was sharp, really comfortable and determined to go deep in that game,” Bell said.

-Senzel was thrown out at the plate in the first trying to score from third on Joey Votto’s grounder to José Abreu.
+Senzel was thrown out at the plate in the first trying to score from third on Votto’s grounder to José Abreu.

 Both teams were a combined 0-for-9 with runners in scoring position through eight innings, stranding 11 runners.
 There were 29 runners left on base in all, 15 by the Reds.